veox/lll-creation-patterns/contracts/USING.md

 [contracts-readme]: ../contracts/README.md

-The contracts described below have been deployed to the same address on ETH-mainnet/Ropsten/Rinkeby/Kovan, and have this address registered on mainnet ENS as `<contract-name>.veoxxoev.eth` for easy look-up.
+The contracts described below have been deployed to the same addresses across multiple chains (ETH-mainnet/Ropsten/Rinkeby/Kovan), and have these addresses registered on mainnet ENS as `<contract-name>.veoxxoev.eth` for convenience.

 The [`furiate`][furiate] script was used to do this; transaction data can be seen [here][schedule].